 What particular thoughts and feelings do you need to submit to God for help as you fight sin?

-Which kind of thought commended in Philippians 4:8 do you struggle with the most?
+Of the thoughts commended in Philippians 4:8, which one do you struggle with the most?
 Can you ask God to transform your thinking in this area?